shibu130/masterlist-for-drop-down/visa_masterlist/README.md

 well someone may ask why not create an export dump of the sql table ,well i had the table dump but somehow lost it and i found the script recently

+well create a table of your choice  before inserting i am too lazy to add lines ,its easy but i am too lazy now